MicrosoftDocs/cpp-docs/docs/ide/refactoring/move-definition-location.md

    * **Mouse**
      * Right-click and select the **Quick Actions and Refactorings** menu and select **Move Definition Location** from the context menu.

-1. The function will be moved to the corresponding header file, which you will see in a popup preview window.
-If the header file does not exist, it will also be created and placed in the project.
+1. The function will be moved to the corresponding header file, which you'll see in a popup preview window.
+If the header file doesn't exist, it will also be created and placed in the project.

    ![Screenshot of a pop-up window containing a header file that the function was moved to.](images/movedefinition_result.png)